arkency/posts/posts/2014-10-03-react-dot-js-and-dynamic-children-why-the-keys-are-important.md

 ## One more thing

-If you liked this blogpost you might consider signing up to our frontend course.
+If you liked this blogpost you might consider signing up to our newsletter about React.js.

 <%= inner_newsletter(item[:newsletter_inside]) %>